brettz9/webappfind/README.md

 ## API: saving back to the originally supplied file path (for the "edit" mode only)

+A save will be performed by sending a 'webapp-save' to the add-on (see the code below).

+A pathID will be needed when making a save of file contents back to the add-on (which will save back to disk).
+You can obtain this before making saves, by listening for the 'webapp-view' message (described under "API: reading file contents" above); the 2nd value of the first (array) argument (`previouslySavedPathIDFromViewEvent`) will contain this information.

-See above regarding the pathID 2nd value of the first (array) argument (`previouslySavedPathIDFromViewEvent`).
-This argument is intended to allow for sites to handle multiple files in a single session (although WebAppFind currently will always open the file in a new tab as a new instance).
+This pathID is intended to allow for sites to handle multiple files in a single session (although WebAppFind currently will always open the file in a new tab as a new instance).

 Note the important comment below about ensuring your users' privacy.

-A message 'webapp-save-end' will be sent from the add-on to a WebAppFind-opened app once a save has occurred successfully (in case the app would like to inform the user in some manner).
+Once a save has been performed, a message, 'webapp-save-end', will be sent from the add-on back to the WebAppFind-opened app (in case the app would like to inform the user in some manner).

 ```javascript
 // For your user's privacy, you should only post the